darshna22/github-trending-repos/README.md

 - Filtering and ordering functionalities
 - Unit tests
 - Shared element transition or other animations (but only if they are functional to the user experience)

-If there is something not specified, please be free to decide on it.
-Let us know if you need something or you have any doubt about the project.

-# Hand over

-Whenever you are done, just create a release in github or contact HR!